holly-cummins/holly-cummins.github.io/content/posts/2024-03-01--is-efficiency-a-good-thing-part-i/index.md

 Our systems are getting quicker, and we've also greatly reduced toil and repetitive tasks.
 Infrastructure-as-code and GitOps has allowed us to automate our infrastructure.
 AI tools have automated _us_.
-Dall-E can produce much better kangaroos than I can draw, in just a few second.
+Dall-E can produce much better kangaroos than I can draw, in just a few seconds.
 ChatGPT can write an coherent essay exploring the benefits and risks of efficiency in seconds, when it takes me _days_ of effort to write the essay you're reading now.
 That's not even counting the thinking-time.
 I started thinking about this topic in March 2023, and it was only in December 2023, nine months later, that I had a draft essay.
 Then it took me a further three months to finish off the draft.
 That's an elapsed time of _one year_, or 3,153,600 times slower than ChatGPT's elapsed time.